How does Google Trends work?

 What time zone is Google Trends in?

 Google Trends displays data based on your local time zone.
-For example, if a US presidential candidate announces their candidacy at 2pm EST (Eastern Time, US) and there’s a spike in searches, viewers in Paris and New York will both see the same graph, but New York’s spike will say “2pm” and Paris’ spike will say “8pm.”
+For example, if a US presidential candidate announces their candidacy at 2pm EST (Eastern Time, US) and there’s a spike in searches, viewers in Paris and New York will both see the same graph, but New York’s spike will show “2pm” and Paris’ spike will show “8pm.”

 How to see Google Trends data before 2004